 - Enter a project name and click Create.

 - When the new project creation completes, at the top of the screen next to the current project name, click the Down icon and select the newly created project name from the list.

 If you are not able to create a project here, it may be that the ability to create projects has been disabled for your tenant.
-To check this, navigate to the Google Admin Center and click on Apps > Additional Google Services and select the Google Cloud Platform.
-Once there, you should see a setting that can be toggled in order to allow users to create projects.
+To check this, navigate to the Google Admin Center click on Apps > Additional Google Services, and select the Google Cloud Platform.
+Once there, you should see a setting that can be toggled to allow users to create projects.